Palma-Bifani/GitExpress/README.md

 # _GitExpress_

-Welcome to GitExpress, a comprehensive GitHub tutorial that covers the basics of git version control.

 > [What is GitHub?](https://www.youtube.com/watch?v=pBy1zgt0XPc)

 ## **Git flow**

-Learn the fundamental concepts and commands of git version control, from initialization to collaboration and solving conflicts.
+Here, you will learn the fundamental concepts and commands of git version control, from initialization to collaboration and conflict resolution.

 ***
-***

-## Applications
+## Useful applications

 ### **Python packages**